thtg88/vagrant-setup/README.md

 - PHP 7.2 with MariaDB, and HTTPS configurationL
     - Latest Apache from [CodeIT](https://repo.codeit.guru/packages/centos/7/x86_64/) repository, PHP-FPM, and MariaDB, together with HTTPS and HTTP/2 configuration out of the box;
     - Stock Apache, and PHP from [Webtatic](https://webtatic.com/packages/php72/) repository
-- Ruby: Ruby 2.6.3 from RVM latest stable, together with Rails, Apache and MariaDB.
+- Ruby 2.6.3 from RVM latest stable, together with Rails, Apache and MariaDB.
 The Passenger Apache module is used to serve Ruby apps.

 ## Installation
 Make sure you have all the [requirements](#requirements) available before starting.